 Brown’s life journey to the frontline of Australian politics, where he was a Senator for 16 years and leader of the Australian Greens for 7, was not without its personal battles.
 His first foray into leadership happened by default at high school, where he became captain.
 ‘I had a trial run and was a misfit for any position of leadership.
 I couldn't make a speech.
 A couple of times I was shaking so much with nerves that I had to sit down’.
 Brown also grappled with being gay at a time when homosexual activity was a criminal offence.
 ‘It was very crushing.
 I internalised the stress and became quite sick’.

 The stress led to crippling shyness and depression.
 ‘I think it was also part and parcel of being a deeply reflective person and realising none of us have the answers’.
 But the answers did come.
 Brown’s desire to help people was why he studied medicine and became a doctor, which led to a new perspective on the healing effect of nature.
-Brown’s inherent bond with the natural world meant he ultimately found purpose in taking action to protect it.
+Brown’s inherent bond with nature meant he found his voice in taking action to protect it.
 ‘As a young doctor back in the 70s, I found that half the people coming to see me were basically suffering from stress - high blood pressure, rashes, stomach ulcers, skin problems and so on.
 And then I realised that the greatest resource for those folks - for all of us - is nature’.

-Brown’s inherent bond with the natural world meant he ultimately found purpose in taking action to protect it.
+Brown’s inherent bond with nature meant he found his voice in taking action to protect it.
 When he arrived in Tasmania in his early thirties, he found people thinking the way he did and immediately sent a card to his parents saying, “I’m home”.
 He joined the campaign to save the Franklin River and within a few years found himself as spokesperson for the campaign.
-A life set for downfall had begun a reset.
 ‘I was still very shy and the thought of speaking in front of people was still very daunting.
 But once I stopped and reflected, I was really campaigning for the river and not myself.
 Once I realised the spotlight wasn’t on me, it became much easier’.
 In the following years, the Wilderness Society would be set up in his kitchen.
 He would fast atop Mt Wellington to protest against a nuclear warship coming into Hobart.
 And he would make public the fact that he was gay.
 In 1996 he became the first openly gay member of the Parliament of Australia.

 Brown’s honesty and conviction meant he always held a unique place in the world of frontline politics.
 Australian Parliament has no shortage of performance actors with a ‘born to rule’ mindset, one of whom recently completed a term as Prime Minister.
 ‘They don't stop and think about it.
 They just know they're right.
 And if there's a fault with the universe, it’s that the ladder of power is most easily climbed by those who are brutish, insensitive and uncaring.
 They've got no trouble treading on the hands and faces of people who are thoughtful, who are respectful, polite, who want to consider the other person's point of view.
 We tend to get leaders who are from the first mould and commentators from the second mould.
 We need to turn that around’.